Career / Career Progression

 Large companies have always collected data.
 But cheap data processing and storage has supercharged that data collection.
 It's common across industries to warehouse all the data they can — and then try to make sense of it later.
 That's the job of the BI analyst.

 Increasingly, businesses are turning to data to gain an industry edge by increasing customer satisfaction, exploring new avenues for growth, and discovering areas to improve efficiency.
-A BI analyst is an IT-management crossover position that mines data in order to produce reports and inform business decisions.
+A BI analyst is an IT-management crossover position that mines data to produce reports and inform business decisions.

-Surprisingly, the industries with the most openings are typically finance, insurance, healthcare, and manufacturing.
+Surprisingly, the industries with the most openings are finance, insurance, healthcare, and manufacturing.
 Despite this concentration, opportunities exist in every field.

-What Skills Are Required to be a BI Analyst?
+What Skills are Required to be a BI Analyst?

 In smaller organizations, BI analysts wear more hats.
 Within the largest corporations, analysts will be more specialized.
 In either case, analysts' skills are split between technical and management.

-What Are the Technical Skills Required to Be a BI Analyst?
+What are the Technical Skills Required to Be a BI Analyst?

 Programming Skills Are Essential for BI Analysts